 - Minimum Reserves – In the mortgage world reserves are used to describe cash assets owned by the borrower.
-Typical examples include checking accounts, saving accounts, money market accounts, certificate of deposits, stock and bond investments, and retirement accounts.
+Typical examples of accounts include checking, saving, money market, certificate of deposits, stock and bond investments, and retirement accounts.
 The guidelines may not require a specific amount of reserves or only enough reserves to cover 2 or 3 mortgage payments.
 On the contrary, a lender may have a set rule that all conventional loan approvals require the borrower to have 6 months of reserves.

 These are just a few examples.
 Basically, each lender decides what parameters it considers too risky and which criteria it is willing to accept.
 While it is possible, it is not likely that a single lender would have all of the overlays listed above.

 In most cases, lenders may approve borrowers with a caveat; they will need to pay more fees at closing or they will need to agree to a higher loan rate.
 The higher fee is usually calculated as a percentage of the overall loan.

 In order to understand why lenders add these additional rules to loans, it is necessary to have a basic idea of how mortgages work on a big scale.

 Lenders, such as local banks, credit unions, and mortgage brokers, take in applications from consumers for loans.
 The applications are compared to various loans offered by FHA, VA, USDA, Fannie Mae, and Freddie Mac.
 Once the lender determines the best loan for the consumer the loan is processed, approved, and finalized.